echalkpad/the-health-guide/README.md

 # The Health Guide Mobile
-Wellness mobile application implemented with Angular 2 nd Nativescript
+Wellness mobile application implemented with Angular 2 and Nativescript